 We provide opportunities to create, innovate, collaborate, and problem-solve—because these experiences empower kids to develop the skills and confidence they need to succeed today and in the future.

-Towering Teeter Table challenges: Visitors to use blocks to build structures under challenging – and unstable – circumstances.
+Towering Teeter Table – The Towering Teeter Table challenges visitors to use blocks to build structures under challenging – and unstable – circumstances.
 To build towers, buildings, and other structures, visitors have to be creative in how they use the building space and balance their structure.

 Activities change on a regular basis, ensuring that regular visitors have something new to explore.